iris-xia-2020/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 - Must be able to launch new AMMs with arbitrary SPL tokens

+_Note: A draft of an implementation of AMMs on Solana can be found on the [GitHub account](https://github.com/solana-labs/solana-program-library/tree/master/token-swap) of Solana Labs._

 ### Dumplings

 A yield farming token that is integrated into an AMM system on Serum.